994+ breaches tracked — check free

 Approximately 30,741,620 user records were exposed in the Special K Data Feed Spam List breach in October 2015.

 Yes.
-Leaked credentials are actively used in credential stuffing attacks years after a breach.
-If you reused your Special K Data Feed Spam List password elsewhere and haven't changed it, those accounts remain at risk today.
+Leaked credentials are actively used in credential-stuffing attacks years after a breach.
+If you reused your Special K Data Feed Spam List password elsewhere and have not changed it, those accounts remain at risk today.

 Enter your email in the free checker on EmailLeaked.
-We scan 12 billion+ breach records including the full Special K Data Feed Spam List dataset and tell you instantly whether your email was exposed and what data was taken.
+We scan millions of breach records including the Special K Data Feed Spam List dataset and tell you instantly whether your email was exposed and what data was taken.

-Change your Special K Data Feed Spam List password immediately, change any other account where you used the same password, enable two-factor authentication on all important accounts, and monitor for phishing emails over the next 90 days.
+Change your Special K Data Feed Spam List password immediately, update any account where you used the same password, enable two-factor authentication on all important accounts, and monitor for phishing emails over the next 90 days.

-If your email was in the Special K Data Feed Spam List breach
+Check if your email appeared in the Special K Data Feed Spam List breach and 997+ other known breaches — free, instant, no signup.

 Was my email hacked?